EdMBarry/floodFoam/README.md

       - z_b: bottom elevation
       - tau_b: bottom stresses

-  - Bottom stresses are modeled via Strickler-equation
+  - Bottom stresses are modeled via Strickler-equation (and Manning's equation to be included).
   - Turbulence is captured by an eddy viscosity model
   - Works in parallel
   - Captures wet-dry fronts